From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

 Several times this past year he has been grateful for his knowledge, for the mud and the moss and the lake that baptised him, tutored him mercilessly where not to fall.
 Threatened his drowning.

-With the ways being so fearful, and in exchange for his continued free stay at the hovel, and for being taught how to make what the druid calls 'ink,' he now gathers the ingredients from the woodland himself.
+With the ways being so fearful, and in exchange for his continued free stay at the hovel, and for being taught how to make what the druid calls ink, he now gathers the ingredients from the woodland himself.
 In so doing, crouching amidst squelching earth and cracking twigs, he is sometimes caught off-guard by thieves.
-Each time, however, he is able shake their pursuit in the woods.
+Each time, however, he is able to shake their pursuit in the woods.

-Or, if they are too many, and block his ways, then he draws his dagger, his broadsword, and stabs out at them, slashes.
-Though his training is not yet complete, he sometimes gets lucky — he cleaved a man through the ribs once, the bones springing out like the bloodied jaws of a wolf — but mainly his hope is to drive them into the water.
+Or, if they are too many, and block his way, then he draws his dagger, his broadsword, and stabs out at them, slashes.
+Though his training is not yet complete, he sometimes gets lucky — he cleaved a man through the ribs once, the bones springing out like the jaws of a wolf — but mainly his hope is to drive them into the water.
 With the weight of their stolen gold, and the tangle of weeds in even the shallows, they don't stand much chance of escaping alive.

 Whatever scratches he incurs in return for his efforts, the druid always tends.

 Whatever scratches he incurs, he feels that they're worth it.

 Not long after he first started coming here, the druid gave in to his questions and began to explain to him some of the scrolls.
 Over time, these explanations turned into fully-fledged histories, overstuffed myths.